Chattanooga Branch Staff

 mpeshterianu@bridgerefugees.org

-Joellen Banks is a California native who came to Chattanooga to join Bridge in December 2022 as an AmeriCorps VISTA, coordinating the Youth Mentoring Program.
-She developed a passion for engaging with international communities while studying abroad in England, Guatemala and Sicily.
+Joellen Banks is a California native who moved to Chattanooga in December 2022 to serve as an AmeriCorps VISTA, coordinating the Youth Mentoring Program at Bridge.
+After completing her service year, Joellen stayed on as a Case Manager.
+While studying abroad in England, Guatemala and Sicily during her undergraduate career, Joellen developed a passion for engaging with international communities.
 After graduating from the University of Redlands with a bachelor’s degree in English Literature, she worked for a federal grant program at a middle school.
 She then moved to Latin America to earn her TEFL certificate and went on to teach English as a foreign language for 3 years in Peru and Guatemala.
-She looks forward to learning through her position at Bridge and serving the refugee youth community.
-In her free time, Joellen enjoys reading, doing yoga and hiking.
+Joellen is grateful for the ongoing opportunity to learn from the positions she has held at Bridge.
+In her free time, she enjoys reading, doing yoga, playing tennis, and hiking.

 bboley@bridgerefugees.org